B.S. Public Relations

 Additional General Education

-PF 321 - Learning Strategies (2)
+PF 121 - Basic Learning Strategies (2)

 This course prepares students to be successful lifelong learners both academically and in their chosen careers.
-Franklin courses require a high level of self-directed learning and focus on skills required in the workplace and the classroom that are easily transferable between the two environments.
-The course includes strategies for advancing communication skills, including the use of electronic tools to participate in virtual environments.
-The assignments and activities in the course are created to closely simulate teamwork found in the workplace.
+Franklin courses require a high level of self-directed learning and focus on the skills required in the workplace and the classroom that are easily transferrable between the two environments.
+The course includes strategies for time management, goal setting, reading comprehension, and advancing communication skills, including the use of electronic tools to participate in virtual environments.

-OR PF 121 - Basic Learning Strategies (2)
+OR PF 321 - Learning Strategies (2)

 COMM 150 - Interpersonal Communication (4)

 By using applied critical and creative thinking, students in this course will develop a set of communication skills that will enhance their personal and professional relationships and endeavors.
-This course will focus on skill development in key areas such as self, perception, listening, verbal messages, conversations, relationships, conflict management, persuasion, and public speaking.
+This course will focus on skill development in key areas such as self, perception, listening, verbal messages, conversations, relationships, conflict management, persuasion, and presentation skills.

 ENG 205 - Business & Professional Writing (4)

-This is an intermediate composition course focusing on writing for business and professional purposes.
+This is an advanced composition course focusing on writing for business and professional purposes.
 Students will review the writing conventions commonly expected within business and professional environments, as well as strategies for analyzing rhetorical situations within those environments.
 Coursework includes analysis, revision, and research exercises, as well as substantial practice in composing business correspondence.
 The final project is an extensive, researched business proposal developed in stages and presented to the class.
 Students will be encouraged to relate course materials to their major programs and workplace experiences.

 MKTG 300 - Marketing (4)